 5. Cabbages Can Be Stored For 2 Months

 Leafy cabbage lasts for quite some time, nearly two months if wrapped in plastic and stored in the refrigerator.
-Since most greens and delicate leafy vegetables wilt within days, cabbages are a great standby for
+Since most greens and delicate leafy vegetables wilt within days, cabbages are a great standby for salads.
+But, cabbages do taste better when fresh!

 6. Potatoes Are Best Stored In Cellars